LottePitcher/umbraco-admin-only-property/.github/README.md

 <img width="750" alt="Document type indicator" src="https://github.com/LottePitcher/umbraco-admin-only-property/blob/develop/docs/screenshots/indicator-textstring.png">

+## Known Issues

+The package does not currently support being used to 'wrap' the following data types:
+- Block list (see issue #14)

 ## Contributing

 Contributions to this package are most welcome!
 Please read the [Contributing Guidelines](CONTRIBUTING.md).